Data-Driven Invariant Learning for Probabilistic Programs: Introduction

 \section{Introduction}

-\emph{Probabilistic programs}---standard imperative programs augmented with a sampling command---are a common way to express randomized computations.
+\emph{Probabilistic programs} are imperative programs augmented with a \textit{sampling} command that allows programs to draw from probability distributions.
+Probabilistic programs provide a natural way to express randomized computations.
 While the mathematical semantics of such programs is fairly well-understood \citep{Kozen81}, verification methods remain an active area of research.
-Existing automated techniques are either limited to specific properties (e.g.,~\cite{SHA18,AH17,DBLP:conf/oopsla/CarbinMR13}), or target simpler computational models~\cite{DBLP:conf/icalp/BaierCHKR97,kwiatkowska2011prism,DBLP:journals/corr/DehnertJK017}.
+Existing automated techniques are either limited to specific properties (e.g.,~\cite{SHA18,AH17,DBLP:conf/oopsla/CarbinMR13,Kolahal}), or target simpler computational models~\cite{DBLP:conf/icalp/BaierCHKR97,kwiatkowska2011prism,DBLP:journals/corr/DehnertJK017}.

 \paragraph*{Reasoning about Expectations.} One of the earliest methods for reasoning about probabilistic programs is through \emph{expectations}.
 Originally proposed by Kozen~\cite{Kozen:1985}, expectations generalize standard, binary assertions to quantitative, real-valued functions on program states.
 Morgan and McIver further developed this idea into a powerful framework for reasoning about probabilistic imperative programs, called the \emph{weakest pre-expectation calculus}~\cite{Morgan:1996,McIver:2005}.